 Carbon Pollution: An Urgent Threat from Coal

-By establishing strong carbon pollution protections, the EPA is moving to clean up and modernize the way we power our country.
-The new safeguards will ensure that our kids, our communities, and America’s workforce are healthier, while also creating much-needed jobs and fighting climate disruption.Next
+By establishing strong carbon pollution protections, the EPA can clean up and modernize the way we power our country.
+These protections will ensure that our kids, our communities and America’s workforce are healthier, while also creating much-needed jobs and fighting climate disruption.Next